mnellemann/svci/README.md

 ### 1 - Prepare Spectrum Virtualize

 - Create a user with the "Monitor" role
+  - To start extended statistics, the user must be in the "Administrator" role (svctask startstats -interval 30)

 ### 2 - InfluxDB and Grafana Installation